Complete Call-by-Value Calculi of Control Operators II: Strong Termination: Preliminaries

-The semantics of the CCV $\lambda\mu$-calculus is given by the call-by-value continuation-passing style (CPS) translation.
+The semantics of the CCV $\lambda\mu$-calculus is given by the call-by-value CPS translation.
 It maps each CCV term and each jump to a lambda term.
-The following definition is standard.
+In place of a standard CPS translation, we adopt the definition via the colon translation, which is introduced to diminish a number of superfluous redexes \cite{pag41}.
+The latter behaves better in regard to reductions, which are our concern.
+We use the notation $\lc M\rc[K]$ in place of $M:K$ for readability.